 You can add audio to a snapshot after you shoot it.
 You can re-record a snapshot's audio whenever you want.
 You can record up to about 30 seconds of audio for a single snapshot.

-1. Press the shutter button to start audio recording.
+1. Press [SET] to start audio recording.

 Remaining recording time